drdelaney/101Hero-Marlin-Config/README.md

 ## Reflashing the board

 Download the correct Marlin version.
-As of 3/6/2017, this configuration is known to work for [Marlin 1.1.0rc8-BugFix] (https://github.com/MarlinFirmware/Marlin/tree/RCBugFix).
+As of 3/23/2017, this configuration is known to work for [Marlin 1.1.0rc8-BugFix] (https://github.com/MarlinFirmware/Marlin/tree/RCBugFix).
 Later on, this should just be any 1.1.x version.
 Copy the Configuration.h and Configuration_adv.h to the Marlin folder, and load Marlin.ino into the Arduino IDE.
+This can be done by viewing the file with the "raw" option, then right click, and save-as.
+Choose a location.
+Make sure "type" is set to "All Files".
+Finally move the files into the Marlin folder, overwriting the existing files.

+Open the Marlin.ino file with the Arduino software.

 Disconnect and close any software which may be using the serial interface (such as the printer control application you are using) except the Ardino IDE.
 Follow the information above on selecting the board.